osu-crypto/batchDualEx/README.md

 * Statistical Security (-k, --statisticalK = 40)

 **NOTE**: By default there are no open circuits in the cut and choose, therefore its insecure.
 For secure parameters, refer to the provided paper.

+## Help

+Still having issues?
+Contact Me, Peter Rindal by email at rindalp@oregonstate.edu.
+If you have build issues, please let me know.
+I would like it to be easy to build and if its not I'd like to fix that.